-Using the 810 Collection Ring Builder:
+Using the Brian Gavin 810 Ring Builder:

 810 Collection Ring Builder - Step 1:

-You may click the images on the bottom of the window to view the ring from different vantage points.
-At the same time, you may upload the images to Pinterest if you’d like to share them!
+You may click the images at the bottom of the window to view the ring from different vantage points.
+Alternatively, you can click on Solitaire to see those options.

 810 Ring Builder - Step 4:

-I've got to admit that I failed to guess what Step 4 of the 810 Collection ring builder was going to entail.
+I've got to admit that I failed to guess what Step 4 of the 810 Collection ring builder would entail.
 And yet, it's so obvious in retrospect that I can't believe I didn't think of it.

-I chose the Euro-shank here simply so that I could provide you with a visual of what one looks like.
-As you can see the bottom of the ring shank is squarish.
+I chose the Euro-shank here to provide you with a visual of how it looks.
+As you can see, the bottom of the ring shank is squarish.
 However, the inside of the ring hole that your finger slips through is still a round shape.